Approximating Numerical Fluxes Using Fourier Neural Operators for Hyperbolic Conservation Laws: Courant--Friedrichs--Lewy Condition (CFL Condition) and Total Variation Diminishing (TVD) Property

 The Courant--Friedrichs--Lewy (CFL) condition is a necessary criterion for the stability of numerical solutions.
 When a solution progresses over time, the physical propagation of the wave should be less than the numerical propagation speed to ensure its stability.
 The CFL condition for the 1D case is commonly written as follows:

 where $u$ represents the wave speed, and $C$ is a Courant number, which is typically less than one.
 This ensures that the numerical method can adequately capture the physical phenomena within the time-step and spatial resolution constraints.
 A multi-dimensional case can be formulated similarly, considering the propagation speeds and spatial resolutions in all relevant dimensions.
+The total variation is defined as the sum of all differences across the spatial dimensions of a discretized function, and it is mathematically expressed as follows:

+we say that numerical scheme has TVD property if the total variation of numerical solution does not increase:

+As mentioned in the text, it is known that high-order linear numerical schemes in spatial dimensions can lead to spurious oscillations at discontinuities and shocks, thereby increasing the total variation \cite{Godunov:59}.
+However, it is also known that even if high-order schemes are maintained in the time dimension, they can possess the TVD (Total Variation Diminishing) property under specific conditions \cite{Shu:88}, which are as follows: